 The Bob Cantor Pencil Sharpener Collection

-I'm currently in the process of creating a series of paintings based on the sharpeners in my collection.
+I've also created several series of paintings based on the sharpeners in my collection.

 Lark/Giraffe Brand Matched Sets